krzemienski/awesome-from-stars/README.md

 * [Rudrabha/Wav2Lip](https://github.com/Rudrabha/Wav2Lip): This repository contains the codes of "A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild", published at ACM Multimedia 2020.
 * [h2oai/wave](https://github.com/h2oai/wave): Realtime Web Apps and Dashboards for Python and R
 * [onmyway133/Wave](https://github.com/onmyway133/Wave): :ocean: Declarative chainable animations in Swift
+* [naomiaro/waveform-playlist](https://github.com/naomiaro/waveform-playlist): Multitrack Web Audio editor and player with canvas waveform preview.
+Set cues, fades and shift multiple tracks in time.
+Record audio tracks or provide audio annotations.
+Export your mix to AudioBuffer or WAV!
+Add effects from Tone.js.
+Project inspired by Audacity.
 * [zebpalmer/WeatherAlerts](https://github.com/zebpalmer/WeatherAlerts): Python script to parse the National Weather Service 'Cap' Alerts Feed and do interesting things with it.
 * [markodenic/web-development-resources](https://github.com/markodenic/web-development-resources): Awesome Web Development Resources.
 * [Eyevinn/web-player](https://github.com/Eyevinn/web-player): HLS and MPEG-DASH player for web